pvh95/dl_reddit_meme/README.md

 *  Do the train-valid-test split.
 With the help of our labelled data, we distributed those memes into the appropriate labelled train-valid-test folders a.k.a each of these three folders includes a '0' and '1' labelled folders.

 Plan for the rest of the course:
-* Deploy a better meme scraper
+* Deploying a better meme scraper
-* Do further data analysis and visualization.
+* Doing further data analysis and visualization.
 * Using **shap** values to determine how features might influence the prediction.
+* Harnessing the power of NLP for keyword extraction and sentiment analysis of memes (for the latter van OCR could be deployed to get the text from the memes)
-* Do some feature extraction, data cleaning, data preprocessing
+* Doing some feature extraction, data cleaning, data preprocessing
 * Implementing CNN and ViT models through Keras and PyTorch

 ## How to install the project: